bugzpodder/ui-components/src/page/slim-page/slim-tabbed-page.md

 import { useState } from "react";
 import { ExampleWrapper } from "../../test-utils";
 import { ReadOnlyTextField, Alert } from "@grailbio/components";
-import { CommonTabbedPageV2 } from "./common-tabbed-page-v2";
+import { SlimTabbedPage } from "./slim-tabbed-page";

 const ExampleCommonPage = () => {
   const [activeTab, setActiveTab] = useState("one");
   return (
-    <CommonTabbedPageV2
+    <SlimTabbedPage
       title="Example Common Page"
       subtitle="This is a subtitle"
       activeTab={activeTab}